nikevelik/FMI-ARCADE-WEB/README.md

 2. getRightRotation - Circular right rotation - shift right and wrap the shifted bits on the left.
 3. getChooseBitByBit -  the x input chooses if the output is from y or from z.
 More precisely, for each bit position, that result bit is according to the bit from y (or respectively z ) at this position, depending on if the bit from x at this position is 1 (or respectively 0).
 4. getBitwiseMajority - If a minimum 2 of 3 bits at position n in inputs x, y, z are 1, the majority of bits is considered 1.
 Thus, bit at position n in result will be 1.
 Otherwise 0.

+### SHA 256 Logical Functions
+1. Expansion Permutation 0: fundamental constant function in the SHA-256 algorithm.
+It involves circular right rotations of the input 'x' at specific bit positions (2, 13, and 22).
+EP0 contributes to the non-linearity and diffusion properties required for secure cryptographic hash generation.

+2. Expansion Permutation 1: another crucial constant function in the SHA-256 algorithm.
+Similar to EP0, it performs circular right rotations on the input 'x' at specific bit positions (6, 11, and 25).
+EP1 plays a vital role in enhancing the cryptographic strength of the hash function.

+3. Sigma 0: an essential constant function that integrates circular right rotations and bit-wise shifting operations.
+It operates on the input 'x' at specific bit positions (7, 18, and 3) to introduce further complexity and security to the SHA-256 algorithm.

+4. Sigma 1: a critical constant function in the SHA-256 algorithm, similar to SIG0.
+It applies circular right rotations and bit-wise shifting operations to the input 'x' at specified bit positions (17, 19, and 10).
+SIG1 contributes to the overall robustness and cryptographic properties of the hash function.